 I told her how it made me feel but she didn't listen and kept sending me more.
 She laughed at me and called me names and now everyone at school thinks there is something wrong with me and say mean things."
 (Boy, age unknown)

 Some statements from young people:

-"If they want it [a blow job] they will ask [by text] every single day until you say yes."
+"If they want it [a blow job] they will ask [by text] every single day until you say yes and then film it."

 Female student, Year 9